eng470-s23/copyeng470demosite/presentation.md

-# Multimedia Essay
-## How Digital Media Affects Student Activism at the University of Oregon: A Toolkit to Embracing Student Voices and Improving Equity
+# How Digital Media Affects Student Activism at the University of Oregon: A Toolkit to Embracing Student Voices and Improving Equity

 ![Tool Kit](https://raw.github.com/eng470-s23/jamieyanofskydemosight/main/index/coverpage.png)